mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 Kubuntu as as your development OS?
-Then you may want to check out the [Kubuntu 15.04 Preferred Software and Hardware](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM/pubhtml) which provides lots of information that can be used to get (K)ubuntu Linux running sooner, faster, and better for web developers.
+Then you may want to check out the [Kubuntu 15.04 Preferred Software and Hardware](https://docs.google.com/spreadsheets/d/1kLIYKYRsan_nvqGSZF-xJNxMkivH7uNdd6F-xY0hAUM/pubhtml) which provides lots of information that can be used to get (K)ubuntu Linux running sooner, faster, and better.

 ### The benefits of using Linux